Skip to Main Content

 What is an emergency loan for poor credit?

-An emergency loan for poor credit is a personal loan that you can get quickly even with a low credit score.
+An emergency loan for poor credit is a type of loan that you can get quickly even with a low credit score.
+Emergency loans can include conventional types of borrowing, such as personal loans and credit card advances, as well as riskier and more expensive options such as payday loanspawnshop loans, and car title loans.

-Since a low credit score limits your options for borrowing, the types of loans that are available to you are likely to come with high interest rates and fees, and some might even be bad financial options.
+Since a low credit score limits your options for borrowing, the types of loans that are available to you are likely to come with high interest rates and fees.
+Some types of loans might even be bad financial options, even though they don’t typically require a credit check.
 Carefully weigh your choices and try to avoid the more expensive and disreputable lenders for poor credit.

 How do emergency loans for poor credit work?